elburch/blazor-finance/README.md

 * FK relationship to Account (that Income will be deposited to)
 * FK relationship to Asset (that Income will be invested in)

+NOTE: Income will be "deposited" using the following methods (in order of priority):

+* 100% "deposit" to any single Asset associated with the Income record
+* If a single Asset is not defined, the Income will be "deposited" equally among all Assets associated with the Income parent Account
-NOTE: If an Account and Asset are both associated with the same Income record, a 50% allocation will be assumed.
-For different allocation percentages, it is prefereable to create separate records with each Income Asset or Account receiving a specific dollar ammount.
+* If there are no Assets associated with the Income parent Account, the Income will be "deposited" to the parent Account

 ### Expenses
 Expenses can be "paid for" by an Account "withdrawal" or "selling" a portion of an Asset.